 Emily N. Litzinger

-Prior to joining the firm, she gained significant experience representing employees in employment litigation and, therefore, can provide employers unique insights regarding the best defense strategies.
+Prior to joining the firm, Emily gained significant experience representing employees in employment litigation and can provide employers unique insights regarding the best defense strategies.

-Emily was included in "20 People to Know: Law" for 2015 by Louisville Business Journal.
-She was also listed in Kentucky Super Lawyers - Rising Stars in 2015 and 2016.
+Emily was included in "20 People to Know: Law" for 2015 by Louisville Business Journal and was also selected as a Kentucky Super Lawyers Rising Star in 2016, 2017 and 2018.

 - Represented a mortgage company in an individual and collective action based on breach of contract and misclassification of mortgage loan officers as exempt under the Fair Labor Standards Act.
 Partial summary judgment was granted in favor of the company to enforce the provisions of a mandatory arbitration.
 Shortly thereafter, the case settled.